Please note that Tapas no longer supports Internet Explorer.

 “Ahh-h,” I exhaled a disappointed croak and tiredly plopped backwards on my frayed mat.
 There is no triple pay.
 Probably not even a bonus.

-Demand was all too telling at this point of our business relationship.
+The demand was all too telling.
 Especially coupled with the last task that intended to march me through all the checkpoints.
-Some agency was sat on this guy’s nape this very second.
+Some agency sat on this guy’s nape, this very second.

 This was such a good regular, too!
 Why can’t these people have a basic level of adequacy and not get caught?!

 No, can’t think like this.
-Moneybags doing an awful job of keeping their affairs secret made my life simpler, too.
-I just regretted it wasn’t me who’s found something shady up their ass and passed it along to interested parties.
+Moneybags doing an awful job of keeping their affairs secret made my life simpler.
+I just regretted it wasn’t me who’s found something shady up their ass to pass it along to an interested party.
 Kudos to whoever that did though, and may they break their necks.
 Damn competitors.

 “Advance,” I idly sent my demand without ever planning to follow through.